stepan20000/100-days-of-code/log.md

 #####

 **Today's Progress**: Brought to a decent view Show the Local Weather and Random Quote Machine (add footer, remove unnecessary comments, place the peace of code in rigth way on codepen etc.)
+Free Code Camp's Intermediate Algorithm Scripting Section:
+- Completed the "Diff Two Arrays" task
+- Compleeted the "Sum All Numbers in a Range" task

 **Thoughts**: Should think about rebuilding my portfolio